 Hedging and Risk Management – The following information regarding the hedging and risk management assumptions used by the company in performing a principle-based valuation under VM-21:

-Strategies – Detailed description of risk management strategies, such as hedging and other derivative programs, including any CDHS, specific to the groups of contracts covered in this sub-report.
+Strategies – Detailed description of risk management strategies, such as hedging and other derivative programs, including any CDHS or any SHS that is required to be modeled pursuant to VM-21 Section 9.A.6, specific to the groups of contracts covered in this sub-report.

 Descriptions of basis risk, gap risk, price risk and assumption risk.